 The UPWP provides an indication of regional long and short-range transportation planning objectives, the budget necessary to sustain the overall planning effort, and the sources of funding for each specific program element.
 All tasks will be performed by BRPC in cooperation with appropriate agencies including BRTA.
-The only exception is task 2.3, Traffic Data Collection which will be performed by a consultant.
+The only exceptions are traffic data collection (Task 2.3) and feasibility studies (Tasks 3.2 and 3.3) which will be performed by consultants.

 The work tasks within this UPWP reflect issues and concerns from transportation agencies at the federal, state and local levels.
 The UPWP continues BRPCs emphasis on tasks leading to implementation of transportation improvements.
-Many of these tasks support the vision, goals and objectives of the Regional Transportation Plan and provisions of federal legislation, particularly the Infrastructure Investment and Jobs Act (IIJA) (Public Law 117-58, also known as the "Bipartisan Infrastructure Law), the Clean Air Act Amendments of 1990 (CAAA), the Americans with Disabilities Act (ADA), and the Civil Rights Act of 1964.
+Many of these tasks support the vision, goals and objectives of the Regional Transportation Plan and provisions of federal legislation, particularly Fixing America's Surface Transportation (FAST) Act (Public Law No. 114-94), the Bipartisan Infrastructure Law (Public Law No. 117-58, the Clean Air Act Amendments of 1990 (CAAA), the Americans with Disabilities Act (ADA), and the Civil Rights Act of 1964.